Informfully/Recommenders/README.md

 ## Contributing

-Your are welcome to contribute to the Informfully ecosystem and become a part of our community.
+You are welcome to contribute to the Informfully ecosystem and become a part of our community.
 Feel free to:
   - fork any of the [Informfully repositories](https://github.com/Informfully)
-  - join and write on the [dicussion board](https://github.com/orgs/Informfully/discussions)
+  - join and write on the [discussion board](https://github.com/orgs/Informfully/discussions)
   - make changes and create pull requests

 Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.